cphaarmeyer/warlockr/md/equip.md

     list(neck = list(int = 9, hit = 1)),
   "Eye of the Beast" =
     list(trinket1 = list(crit = 2)),
-  "2 Eye of the Beast" =
+  "Eye of the Beast 2" =
     list(trinket2 = list(crit = 2)),
   "Robe of the Void" =
     list(chest = list(sp = 46)),